portons/xyte-mcp-alpha/docs/DEPLOYMENT.md

       ENABLE_ASYNC_TASKS: "true"
 ```

+### Async Task Strategy

+When `ENABLE_ASYNC_TASKS` is disabled the `send_command_async` tool simply
+executes the command synchronously and returns the result.
+Enabling the flag
+requires running Redis and a Celery worker (see sample `docker-compose.celery.yaml`)
+and tasks will persist across restarts.

 ## Multi-tenant Helm Values

 To deploy in hosted (multi-tenant) mode, set `multiTenant=true` and omit the API key.